 Also known as joint manipulation and mobilization, are used to restore motion in restricted joints throughout the spine and extremities.
 When the doctor applies a force into a restricted joint, they can increase range of motion, decrease pain, and help relax over-acting muscles.
 Patients may experience a “pop” which is simply due to the movement of gases within the joint.
 If patients are uncomfortable with certain techniques, other options are available.
 The primary technique used is Motion Palpation (M.P.I.).

 Active Release is a state of the art soft tissue technique used for therapy and recovery.
-A.R.T. allows Dr. Kayser to take a hands-on approach to treating muscle, ligament, tendon and nerve abnormalities.
+A.R.T. allows Dr. Kayser to take a hands-on approach to treating and diagnosing muscle, ligament, tendon and nerve abnormalities.
 The application of A.R.T. provides a neurological input that helps reduce pain and tension while increasing range of motion.

 Dry Needling involves the insertion of a thin filament needle into the soft tissue for the purpose of reducing muscle spasm, trigger points and/or reduce pain.
 The goal of dry needling is to create a local twitch response which is both diagnostic and therapeutic, as it is the first step in breaking the pain cycle.
 For more information about trigger point dry needling, visit our recent article.

 Selective Functional Movement Assessment (SFMA) is a systematic approach to finding the root cause of pain and dysfunction.
 Midwest Muscle & Joint Clinic utilizes this assessment with every patient to determine if another part of the body is the source of pain.
 SFMA is a functional movement examination that enables the doctor to identify the movement dysfunction that is resulting in their patient’s pain.